By USA Swimming | Saturday, March 30, 2019

 Call for Nominations Introduction

-In September 2018, the USA Swimming House of Delegates will elect six (6) individuals to be At-Large members of the USA Swimming Board of Directors.
-The Nominating Committee will select and place on the ballot a minimum of 12, and not more than 18, vetted nominees.
+In September 2019, the USA Swimming House of Delegates will elect four(4) individuals to be At-Large members of the USA Swimming Board of Directors.
+The Nominating Committee will select and place on the ballot a minimum of 8, and not more than 12, vetted nominees.

-This process is new, and a key element of the transition to the new governance structure approved by the House of Delegates in 2017.
-Interested candidates are encouraged to thoroughly review the information below, and the application form, to verify their understanding of the nominating criteria, and to ensure their willingness to fulfill the duties and responsibilities of Board membership.
+Interested candidates are encouraged to thoroughly review the information below, and the application form, to verify their understanding of the nominating criteria and to ensure their willingness to fulfill the duties and responsibilities of Board membership.

-Those interested in serving on USA Swimming’s Board of Directors beginning in September 2018 should submit a completed application no later than Tuesday, May 15, 2018.
+Those interested in serving on USA Swimming’s Board of Directors beginning in September 2019 must submit a completed application no later than Wednesday, May 15, 2019.
 Late applications will not be considered by the Nominating Committee.

 Organization Mission & Overview